calebwin/margin/README.md

 my_weather_predictor.step()
 ```

-## What can I use it for
+## Why should I use it
-I guess you could use it to somehow streamline building hardcoded Markov chain implementations, but...
+I mean - it does let you make Markov chains with DOT.
-I'm not really sure to be honest.
+But other than that, I'm not really sure to be honest.